 The scenic drive into Cheyenne Canyon is almost as beautiful as the waterfalls you’ll find at the end of this short hike.
 Helen Hunt Falls was named after author Helen Hunt Jackson.
 The falls are a popular hiking and picnicking area with the star of the show being a beautiful 35 foot waterfall.

 The best time to come is in Spring and early Summer, when the water level is at its highest.
 It’s hard to even call this one a proper hike as the falls are located a very short walk from the visitors center.
-If you’re an avid hiker looking for more of a challenge, there’s a more strenuous route to get to the falls.
-Park at the Strasmore Visitor Center near the Cheyenne Canyon entrance and hike up the canyon on the Columbine Trail.
-You’ll gain 1000 feet of elevation over about 4 miles of beautiful scenery and get in a nice workout.
+If you’re an avid hiker looking for more of a challenge, you can park at the Strasmore Visitor Center and hike 4 somewhat difficult miles to the waterfall.

 How to Get to Helen Hunt Falls: